-During the Hellenistic period, the Mani peninsula remained controlled by the Spartans.
-The Macedonians under the command of King Philip V tried to invade Mani and the rest of Laconia during 219 BC — 218 BC, but failed.
+During the Hellenistic period, the Mani peninsula remained under the control of the Spartans.
+The Macedonians under the command of King Philip V tried to invade Mani and the rest of Laconia during 219 BC to 218 BC but failed.

 The allies then went on to besiege Sparta and tried to force Nabis to surrender.
 As part of the terms of the peace treaty, the coastal cities of Mani were forced to become autonomous.

 The cities formed the “Koinon of Free Laconians” with Gythium as the capital under the Achaean League’s protection.
 Nabis built a fleet and strengthened his army and advanced upon Gythium in 192 BC.